ARIMA: nonseasonal models

 To identify the appropriate ARIMA model for a time series, you begin by identifying the order(s) of differencing needing to stationarize the series and remove the gross features of seasonality, perhaps in conjunction with a variance-stabilizing transformation such as logging or deflating.
 If you stop at this point and predict that the differenced series is constant, you have merely fitted a random walk or random trend model.
-(Recall that the random walk model predicts the first difference of the series to be constant, the seasonal random walk model predicts the seasonal difference to be constant, and the seasonal random trend model predicts the first difference of the seasonal difference to be constant--usually zero.)
+(Recall that the random walk model predicts the first difference of the series to be constant, and a random trend model predicts that the first difference of the series is a random walk, rather than a constant.)
 However, the best random walk or random trend model may still have autocorrelated errors, suggesting that additional factors of some kind are needed in the prediction equation.

 which can be rearranged to

 This is a first-order autoregressive model with one order of nonseasonal differencing and a constant term--i.e., an "ARIMA(1,1,0) plus constant" model.